Being a Digital Nomad in Bangkok: Your Guide To Living And Working in Thailand’s Capital

 Getting There and Getting Around

-With two large airports at the heart of the city, one domestic and one international, getting to Thailand and going on quick weekend getaways is a breeze.
-For some relaxing beach time, head to Phuket or Ko Samui in the Gulf of Thailand or take a plane to Chiang Mai if you want to explore another digital nomad hub or go mountain trekking.
+Two large airports, one domestic and one international, at the heart of the city make getting to Thailand and going on weekend getaways a breeze.
+For relaxing beach time, Phuket or Ko Samui in the Gulf of Thailand are perfect, or fly to Chiang Mai to explore another digital nomad hub or go mountain trekking.
+Getting around in Bangkok is also a piece of cake with excellent, modern public transport.

 how to be a Digital Nomad in Bangkok